marcwebbie/passpie/README.rst

    :target: https://landscape.io/github/marcwebbie/pysswords/master
    :alt: Code Health

 `Pysswords <https://github.com/marcwebbie/pysswords>`_ lets you manage your login credentials from the terminal.
-Password files are saved into GPG encrypted files into the `database path`_.
-Only with the passphrase used to create the pyssword database you can decrypt password file.
-If you want to know more about how pysswords works, check the `Under the Hood`_ section.
+Password files are saved into `GnuGPG <http://en.wikipedia.org/wiki/GNU_Privacy_Guard>`_ encrypted files into the `database path`_.
+Only with the passphrase used to create the pyssword database you can decrypt password files.
+If you want to know more about how pysswords works internally, check the `Under the Hood`_ section.

 ************